manisnesan/fastchai/README.md

 ### HASOC - Hate Speech and Offensive Content [en]
 - ULMFiT Approach using Spacy with Gradual Unfreezing, Weighted Cross Entropy + Label Smoothing for handling imbalanced data

+### Diaster Tweet [en]
+- Demonstrates how to use Cleanlab to detect and remove noisy labels and train a classifier using ULMFiT Approach (Accuracy change : 0.79 -> 0.85)